ThinkerAnalytix and the Harvard Department of Philosophy are pleased to offer:

 ― Professor Ned Hall, Chair of the Harvard Department of Philosophy

-How do we argue today?
+How do people argue today?
 Often, students voice opinions based on questionable sources, appeals to emotion, and faulty logic.
 When writing essays, students struggle to support their claims with relevant evidence and valid reasoning.
 As a result, many teachers feel frustrated with class discussions and essay assignments – or avoid them altogether.

 What is the solution?
-Since 2014, ThinkerAnalytix and the Harvard Department of Philosophy have researched and developed a curriculum to improve argument analysis and reasoning skills in reading, writing, and discussion.
+Since 2014, ThinkerAnalytix and the Harvard Department of Philosophy have researched and developed a digital curriculum to improve argument analysis and reasoning skills in reading, writing, and discussion.

-In this workshop, we introduce argument mapping, a powerful tool for helping students discuss controversial issues with precision and care.
+In this digital workshop experience, we introduce argument mapping, a powerful tool for helping students discuss controversial issues with precision and care.
 Through small group activities and asynchronous practice assignments, we will teach you to expose the hidden structure of arguments to reveal unstated assumptions and faulty reasoning.

 When students learn to map arguments, they become more precise, confident thinkers.
 Research from top universities shows that practice with argument mapping improves students’ writing and critical thinking skills.

-Participants will leave this workshop with classroom activities, lesson plans, assessments, and other resources to improve the rigor and precision of students’ writing and to make class discussions more focused and constructive.
+Participants will graduate with a toolkit of classroom activities, lesson plans, assessments, and other resources to improve the rigor and precision of students’ writing and to make class discussions more focused and constructive.

 Tuition: $300 (Financial aid waivers available – email Nate, [email protected]) NOTE, you can register now and pay later!

 Professional Development Points: 15 hours